-Parent Name (printed): Student's Name
+Parent Name (printed):

+Student's Name (printed):

-Student's Current Grade: Student's Last School Attended:
+Student's Current Grade:

+Student's Last School Attended:

 Parent Signature: Date:

-As a parent in the Youth Advance for your child(ren).
-To make surprocedures regarding disruptive lacreate an orderly environment the Youth Advancement Academy's Advancement Academy School I behavior.
-Any such act may resu ment Academy School District, you have the right to a quality education that every student enjoys that right, the district has established ehavior.
-The procedures for student responsibilities are designed to at is safe for all students and staff.
-We ask that you carefully read the Code of Conduct detailing infractions and consequences.
-The Youth district has severe consequences for drugs, weapons or threatening at in a recommendation for long-term suspension or expulsion.
-Some to a local law enforcement agency in addition to school consequences on. n
+- e Expectations and Consequences

+- nent Academy School District, you have the right to a

+n).
+To make sure that every student enjoys that right,

+res regarding disruptive behavior.
+The procedures for

+d to create an orderly environment that is safe for all

+students and staff.
+We ask that you •

+ode of Conduct detailing infractions and

+- ement Academy School District has severe

+- or threatening behavior.
+Any such act may result in a

+pension or expulsion.
+Some infractions may result in a

+agency in addition to school consequences such as

+suspension and/or expulsion.

 Signature of Parent Date

-Signature of Student
+Signature of Student Date

-actions and from revealing the Technology Use Agreement Your signature below acknowled ws prohibit the district from naming students involved in disciplina consequences of those actions to the parents of other students.
-The set and verifies that you have received and take responsibility to review the Electronic Information Services.
+Please Note: Federal privacy laws prohibit the district from naming students involved in disciplinary actions and from revealing the consequences of those actions to the parents of other students.

-Signature of Parent Date

-Signature of Student